AHartNtkn/AHartNtkn.github.io/_posts/2019-08-30-Anthony-Hart-and-the-Quest-for-a-Statistically-Significant-Result-About-the-Difficulty-of-Different-Languages.md

 <a name="heading2"></a>
 ## Seeing The World

 Well, now that we have a dataset, let's do the most obvious thing.
 Plot the world!
 The ALS dataset contains country codes for where its languages come from.
 We can use those to see where the most difficult languages come from.
 However, they aren't in the right format.
-Some of the languages list multiply country codes.
+Some of the languages list multiple country codes.
 To fix this, I must create a new dataset with the individual country codes connected to the difficulties.

 I start out with a dictionary that I can use to map the country codes to the difficulty of its languages.
-For each listed language and for each country code listed for each lanugage, if the country isn't already in the dictionary, add it along with its difficulty; if it is then update the mean difficulty using the new refference.
+For each listed language and for each country code listed for each language, if the country isn't already in the dictionary, add it along with its difficulty; if it is, then update the mean difficulty using the new reference.

 ```python
 count_dict = {}